dgwarlug47/notes2/content/blog/Literature/Farenheit 451/main.md

 ![alt text](image.png)

-OBSERVATION: This note is highly unstructed, it still needs to be re
+OBSERVATION: This note is highly unstructed, it still needs to be rewritten
 ### Themes and Analysis

 #### Clarisse and Individuality